goodlogin/Plugin.Maui.LatestVersion/README.md

 ![](nuget.png)
 # Plugin.Maui.LatestVersion

-`Plugin.Maui.LatestVersion` provides the ability to do this amazing thing in your .NET MAUI application.
+`Plugin.Maui.LatestVersion` provides the ability to detect if you are running the latest version of your iOS, Android, or Windows app and open it in the App Store, Play Store, or Microsoft Store to update it.

 ## Install Plugin